GOOMBAServer/GOOMBAServer-src/README.md

 Q: Are there tutorials for GOOMBAServer?
 A: On the website, yes. and in the readme, aka what you are reading right now.

+## AFTER ALL THSE YEARS,I am cntining the devleopmenht of gombaSERVER

 Q: How can I support the development?
 A: Since I don't force people to donate, you can support it by finding bugs, and contributing!